postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/validating-elements-against-schema.md

 You can review the issues found during validation to fix issues in your collections or schemas.

 If an issue arises when you run a request, select the warning message next to the name of the request (for example, **1 issue**).
-This will open a panel on the right indicating detailed information about which component of the request is affected and what the issue itself is:

-* A direct link to the API against which the request is validated.
+This will open a panel on the right indicating detailed information about which component of the request is affected and what the issue itself is, and a direct link to the API against which the request is validated.
 Select the link to open the API within Postman.
-* More details on where the issue lies within the request.

 > You can select a specific issue to access the relevant request component.